ablab/spades/docs/binspreader.md

 BinSPreader is a tool that attempts to refine metagenome-assembled genomes (MAGs) obtained from existing tools.
-BinSPreader exploits the assembly graph topology and other connectivity information, such as paired-end and Hi-C reads, to refine the existing binning, correct binning errors, propagate binning from longer contigs to shorter contigs, and infer contigs belonging to multiple bins.
+BinSPreader exploits the assembly graph topology and other connectivity information, such as paired-end and Hi-C reads, to refine the existing binning, correct binning errors, and propagate binning from longer contigs to shorter contigs, and infer contigs belonging to multiple MAGs.
+Please refer to the [BinSPreader paper](https://www.sciencedirect.com/science/article/pii/S2589004222010422) for more details.
+In addition to increasing the completeness of the bins, refinement also enriches bins with contigs containing important conservative genes using the short assembly graph edges which are typically underrepresented in state-of-the-art contig binning methods.

 The tool requires initial binning to refine, as well as an assembly graph as a source of information for refining.
 Optionally, BinSPreader can be provided with multiple Hi-C and/or paired-end libraries.
+The [BinSPreader protocol](https://star-protocols.cell.com/protocols/2802) contains more detailed instructions on installing and running BinSPreader.

 ## Command line options